vipulnaik/diet-exercise-health/events/2024/2024-04-30-urgent-care-visit-and-tests.md

 PM and successfully collected my prescription.
 I had a copay of $1, which, with taxes, came to $1.17.

+UPDATE: I ended up never taking the PPI based on further research, and ultimately threw it out on 2025-04-29.

 ## Cost breakdown

 ### Visit plus urine test